This leaflet provides a checklist of things that may help you to lose weight.

 Treatment with medicines to help with weight loss

 Medication to help with weight loss may be an option for some people who want to lose weight.
 However, there are no wonder medicines available and lifestyle changes to improve your diet and increase your physical activity levels are still important.

 The medicine called orlistat is available on prescription from your doctor.
 Low-dose orlistat is also available to buy over-the-counter in pharmacies.
 Doctors and pharmacists are given specific guidelines on when orlistat should be used.
 It cannot be used in everyone who wants to lose weight and is only recommended in people over a certain body mass index (BMI).
 For a doctor to prescribe orlistat, they also need to be sure that you have tried changing your diet and increasing your physical activity levels first.

 Orlistat works by blocking chemicals (enzymes) in your gut (intestine) which digest fat.
 Nearly a third of the fat that you eat is blocked by orlistat.
-The undigested fat is not absorbed into your body, and is passed out with your stools (faeces).
+The undigested fat is not absorbed into your body and is passed out with your stools (faeces).
 It is important to follow a low-calorie, low-fat diet and maintain regular physical activity if you are taking orlistat.
 You will also need regular follow-up with your doctor or pharmacist.
-See separate leaflet called Orlistat - Help With Weight Loss, which gives further details about this medicine and when it may be used.
+See separate leaflet called Orlistat - Help With Weight Loss for more details.

 Surgery to help with weight loss

 This may be an option if you are very obese.
 However, surgery is usually only offered if other ways to lose weight have not worked (including diet, increasing your physical activity levels, and orlistat).
 Weight loss surgery usually gives very good results and most people do lose a lot of weight.
 But this is specialist surgery and it is a major operation.
 In some people, surgery may not be advised because health issues may mean that having an anaesthetic could be dangerous.